VOLTTRON/volttron/docs/source/core_services/integrations/Simulation-Integration.rst

 Stop the simulation
 -------------------
 The agent can stop the simulation at any point of point.
 In the case of HELICSSimIntegration object, it will disconnect the federate from the HELICS core and close the library.
-Generally, it is a good practise to call the stop_simulation API within the onstop() method of the agent.
+Generally, it is a good practice to call the stop_simulation API within the onstop() method of the agent.
 In this way, the agent stops the simulation before exiting the process.

 .. code-block:: python